gulfiliz/gulfiliz.github.io/_posts/2025-09-26-the-game-of-go.md

 I had visited the Nihon Ki-in when I was twenty-three and still about 2-dan.
 I played a game against a nine-year-old named Yoshi.
 He was amateur 3-dan.
 He beat me very badly.

-After the game he looked at my face and said, *I will make you forget your defeat.* He took me to Coco Ichibanya for curry.
-He paid. *Women do not pay,* he informed me. *Think of it as a date.* I worked very hard not to laugh.
+After the game he looked at my face and said, *I will make you forget your defeat.* He took me to Coco Ichibanya for curry (It was something I never ate, I was so skeptical to try!).
+He paid.
+Ahahha, yes!
+He paid and  *Women do not pay,* he informed me. *Think of it as a date.* I worked very hard not to laugh. :D

 (He is at Tokyo University now.
+He still plays very well.
 I hear he has grown into something of a womanizer.
 The signs were there.)

-The curry was so spicy I could not leave the bathroom for three or four days.
+The curry was so spicy I could not leave the restroom for three or four days.
 I forgot the defeat entirely.
-He was right.
+He was right. :D

 There is a Coco Ichibanya in Dallas.
 I live near it.
 I go there whenever I lose at something.
 A bad exam.
 Something at work.
 A Go game.
 It does not matter what.
 The point is the curry.
 The point is the gesture made by a nine-year-old in Tokyo who had just dismantled me at my favorite game and then decided I had suffered enough.